 - Excessive devotion to work that impairs social and family activities

 - Excessive fixation with lists, rules and minor details

 - Rigid following of moral and ethical codes

 - Unwillingness to assign tasks unless others perform exactly as asked

 - Lack of generosity; extreme frugality without reason

 - Hoarding behaviors

-OCPD is different, by the way, from OCD, obsessive-compulsive disorder.
+OCPD, by the way, is not the same as OCD, obsessive-compulsive disorder.
 As Jenny Turner, The Guardian, stated as “the single most useful fact” she gleaned from David Adam‘s book about OCD, The Man Who Couldn’t Stop (2014):

 OCD is completely different from OCPD, obsessive-compulsive personality disorder, which is simply to be a person with an unusually low tolerance for mess and imperfection – joke-anal people, like Monica from Friends.
 The need for order and ritual in the lives of OCPD people is ‘ego-syntonic’, odd and possibly anti-social, but simply part of who they are.
 In OCD people, on the other hand, the thoughts are ‘harrowing, ego-dystonic’, in endless, exhausting conflict with the person’s other drives and hopes.
 It’s like having a phobia, but worse, in that you can’t avoid it just by avoiding planes or spiders.
 The stimulus is internal.
 You generate it yourself.